DustyHealer/Docker-Tutorial-Notes/readme.md

 7. docker start -a container_hash: Will start the container and display the result on terminal.
 8. docker start container_hash: Will not print the output of the container, instead prints the hash code.

+# Docker Images
+docker images: List all the docker images docker rm image-Id: To remove image with a particular id

 # List all docker containers
 docker ps: List all the currently running containers. docker ps -a or docker ps --all: This command list all the containers whether they are running, paused or exited.